-To protect its customer’s account from unauthorised access, BitMEX offers 2FA (Two Factor Authentication).
+To protect its customers’ account from unauthorised access, BitMEX offers 2FA (Two Factor Authentication).
 If the Strict IP Pinning option is enabled, then users will be notified of any logins from an unknown device.
 Whenever the user places a withdrawal request, BitMEX will only start processing it after getting confirmation from the user via email.
 This step should help prevent hackers from making unauthorized withdrawals.

 If you experience any issues with your account, the best option is to contact their support team by submitting a ticket.
 To do this, simply visit their site and scroll to the bottom and click on ‘Support’.
-Alternatively, you can contact the support via live communication channels like Weibo, Wechat (ID: bitmex), IRC and Telegram in Russian.
+Alternatively, you can contact support via live communication channels like Weibo, Wechat (ID: bitmex), IRC and Telegram in Russian.
 Additionally, you can also refer to the FAQ / Knowledge Base section on the website.

-Even though BitMEX exchange is available on social media platforms like Twitter or forums like Reddit, it doesn’t provide customer support through these channels.
+Even though BitMEX is available on social media platforms like Twitter or forums like Reddit, it doesn’t provide customer support through these channels.

 So far, no official BitMEX mobile applications have been released.
 A ProfitTrading app for BitMEX is available on Android, but you must first open an account before using it.

-Whilst the Internet is rife with rumours of an official BitMEX mobile app and Copy Trader platform, none of these features has been confirmed by the platform.
+Whilst the internet is rife with rumours of an official BitMEX mobile app and Copy Trader platform, none of these features has been confirmed by the platform.
 We will update this section whenever an official statement is offered by the company.
 In the meantime, we invite you to check out BitMEX’s blog which can be accessed from the footer menu.

 Even though the names of these two exchanges look similar, they differ in their functionality.
 As a US-based cryptocurrency exchange, Bittrex accepts US residents whereas BitMEX accepts members from almost all countries in the world except the US.
 When compared with Bittrex, BitMEX only supports a limited number of cryptocurrencies.
-Regarding the payment methods, BitMEX currently accepts only Bitcoins whereas Bittrex allows its verified customers to buy cryptocurrencies using fiat currencies.
+Regarding the payment methods, BitMEX currently accepts Bitcoins only, whereas Bittrex allows its verified customers to buy cryptocurrencies using fiat currencies.

 Often, these two exchanges get confused among novice traders because of the similarity in their names.
 BitMEX offers more leverage and advanced trading techniques when compared to Bitfinex.
-Even though both these exchanges aim to provide better security for the customer’s funds, Bitfinex has added more advanced security features (after a significant hack) when compared to BitMEX which has never been hacked.
+Even though both these exchanges aim to provide better security for customers’ funds, Bitfinex has added more advanced security features (after a significant hack) when compared to BitMEX which has never been hacked.

 Bitfinex accepts fiat-based payments via bank transfer whereas BitMEX only supports Bitcoin deposits.
 Regarding the fees, Bitfinex charges a marginal fee when compared with BitMEX for market purchases.

 BitMEX offers advanced trading techniques for professional traders like margin trading, offering a superior solution when compared to most competitors.
-The platform also allows users to buy primary altcoins, but only if they intend to resell them eventually since withdrawals are only done in BTC.
+The platform also allows users to buy primary altcoins, but only if they intend to resell them eventually, since withdrawals are only done in BTC.
 BitMEX offers an attractive margin trading opportunity for those looking to step up their trading experience whilst understanding the risks involved.

 BaseFEX is a recently launched derivatives exchange with a promising future.
 Launched back in 2018, it offers a great user experience, minimal fees and good liquidity, but does it have what it takes to outrun BitMex?